Belgium in the Eurovision Song Contest 2025

 Belgium was represented at the Eurovision Song Contest 2025 with the song "Strobe Lights", written by Astrid Roelants, Billie Bentein, Seppe Herreman, and Willem Vanderstichele, and performed by Herreman himself under his stage name Red Sebastian.
 The Belgian participating broadcaster, Flemish Vlaamse Radio- en Televisieomroeporganisatie (VRT), organised the national final Eurosong 2025 in order to select its entry for the contest.

 Belgium was drawn to compete in the first semi-final, which took place on 13 May 2025.
-Performing during the show in position 9, Belgium was not announced among the top 10 entries of the second semi-final and therefore failed to qualify to compete in the final on 17 May.
+Performing during the show in position 9, Belgium was not announced among the top 10 entries of the first semi-final and therefore failed to qualify to compete in the final on 17 May.
 It was later revealed that Belgium placed 14th out of the 15 participating countries in the semi-final with 23 points.